PipeWire/pipewire/doc/dox/config/pipewire-devices.7.md

 Use the driver provided channel map.
 Default is true when using UCM, false otherwise because many driver don't report this correctly.

 @PAR@ device-param  api.alsa.multi-rate    # boolean
 Allow devices from the same card to be opened in multiple sample rates.
 Default is true.
-Some older drivers did not properly advertize the capabilities of the device and only really supported opening the device in one rate.
+Some older drivers did not properly advertise the capabilities of the device and only really supported opening the device in one rate.

 @PAR@ device-param  api.alsa.htimestamp = false    # boolean
 Use ALSA htimestamps in scheduling, instead of the system clock.